'I Just Want Him To Come Home': Missing 13-Year-Old Jalen Maxwell's Mother Makes Tearful Plea To Help Find Her Son

-PHILADELPHIA (CBS) — This evening, there are still no confirmed sightings of missing 13-year-old Jalen Maxwell.
-His mom says he was last seen on Friday morning and that he has never done anything like this before.
+Meanwhile, Jalen’s mom says he has never done anything like this before.

 “Everyone who knows my son flocks to him and his personality,” she said.
 “He has the sweetest, most kind gentle personality in America.
 Everyone adores him.
 He is so simple, so laid back, so easy.”